ursinbeeli/Breeding_Success_of_Red_Kites_Msc_Thesis/Meetings/Pre_Protocol_2023_01_16.md

 ## Things to discuss

 - Finding suitable predictors
-  - I tried out:
+  - I tried out the following:
   -   Distance to nest
     - Residence time at the nest
     - Revisits to the nest
     - KDE area (95% and 50%) (daily, 7-days, 5-days, 3-day, difference to previous five days)
   - With different variations, the accuracy of the multinomial model was always around 60% with a Kappa of 20-40%
+- A possible problem of the model could be that there is no ground truth for the nest building phase.
+As there are already e.g. revisits to the nest, longer residence times and a smaller area but still it is classified as non-breeding, this might confuse the model.